ac524/mtg-deck-builder/USERSTORIES.md

 AS A Card game enthusiast
-I WANT To be able to search for MGT cards
+I WANT To be able to search for MTG cards
 SO THAT I can select them to build a deck

 AS A Deck builder
-I WANT to be able to filter my searches by rarity and set SO THAT I easily browse relevant cards that I might want to add
+I WANT to be able to filter my searches by rarity and set type SO THAT I easily browse relevant cards that I might want to add

 AS A Deck builder